fuzionnz/codeception-example/README.md

 ### Verify your API endpoint config

 Take a moment to verify that the config as above works.

-Visit the CiviCRM API Explorer and generate a simple API request (`Contact.get` with no parameters is fine), then adjust the `api_key` and `site_key` values based on what's above.
-Request this URL from a logged out client (`curl` is fine in CLI) and confirm you get a response with data.
+* Visit the CiviCRM API Explorer and generate a simple API request (`Contact.get` with no parameters is fine), then adjust the `api_key` and `site_key` values based on what's above.
+* Request this URL from a logged out client (`curl` is fine in CLI) and confirm you get a response with data.

+### Verify that tests work against the same API endpoint.

 ### Bootstrap Codeception